shanthibooshansubramanian/Portfolio/Heart Watch: A Data-Driven Approach to Heart Failure Prevention/README.md

 ## Project Overview

 "Heart Watch: A Data-Driven Approach to Heart Failure Prevention" aims to leverage electronic medical records and advanced machine learning techniques to predict and prevent heart failure.
+By analyzing a comprehensive dataset of patient records, including demographic information, medical history, and vital signs, the project seeks to identify key risk factors and patterns associated with heart failure.
+This initiative represents a significant step towards harnessing data-driven insights to enhance cardiovascular health and patient care.

 ## Table of Contents